This post may contain affiliate links. Please read my disclosure policy.

 - 1/2 teaspoon mustard seeds

-In a glass jar (where you plan to store your onions), combine vinegar, sugar, salt, and mustard seeds.
+- In a 16 ounce glass jar, combine vinegar, sugar, salt, and mustard seeds.
 Stir until sugar is dissolved.